dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Chile/cl-cards.md

 ## Card payments using Redirection flow
 Using this flow, the payer must be redirected to the _**webpay**_ page to complete the payment according to the selected payment method (debit, credit or prepaid card).

-The status for purchases with cards using redirection will remain _Pending_ until the customer completes payment.
+The status for purchases with cards using redirection will remain _Pending_ until the customer completes the payment.
 Click [here]({{< ref Redirect-Purchase.md >}}) to learn more about redirect purchases.

 ### Request parameters
 You need to include specific fields for this payment method to work correctly.
 Check the [Purchase operation]({{< ref purchase-operations.md >}}#request-parameters) article for details on authentication, languages of the response, and basic purchase parameters such as amount and currency.